Aled Davies (rugby union): Club career

 Davies, a scrum half, was born in Carmarthen, and was a member of the age grade set up in the Scarlets region for a number of seasons; playing in the Reebok Regional Championship final with the Scarlets U18 during the 2008–09 season.
 He then made his debut for the Scarlets in a friendly against Worcester Warriors, coming off the bench in the 43–14 win.
 His competitive debut came a season later in the Anglo-Welsh Cup, where Davies made a substitute appearance in a 31–3 victory over Leicester Tigers.
 Davies left the Scarlets at the end of the 2017–18 season, moving to their local rivals, the Ospreys.
 In May 2020 it was announced he had signed a three-year deal to join English side Saracens from the 2020–21 season.

 He helped Saracens win the Premiership title in 2023, featuring as a replacement in the final as Saracens defeated Sale Sharks.

+Davies moved to Cardiff ahead of the 2024-25 season.